slobodanantonijevic/OpenWeatherMap-SDK/README.md

 Unofficial open source SDK built for retrieving weather data from [OpenWeatherMap API](https://openweathermap.org/api)

 ## Usage and docs
-The wiki and Javadoc are still a work in progress, and will be updated over the course of next few days.
+The wiki and Javadoc are still a work in progress, and will be updated over the course of next few days or so.
 ### Adding to project
 #### Gradle: ####
 Step 1.
 Add it in your root build.gradle: